 Revolutionary, scholar, journalist or Marxist?
 Hardly any other personage of the 19th century continues to be as well-known, yet also as controversial and misunderstood as Karl Marx.
 Who is the man behind this great name and how can Marx`s ideas be understood from a present-day perspective?
-On occasion of his bicentennial, the grand state exhibition as well as two partner exhibitions in his city of birth Trier sheds light on this great man`s many facets.
+On occasion of his bicentennial, the grand state exhibition as well as two partner exhibitions in his city of birth Trier shed light on this great man`s many facets.

 Rheinisches Landesmuseum Trier